UU-Human-Evolution/1MB335/Lab7.md

 Since the eve of Biology as a field of Science, one of the key questions has been how do the different organisms we see today relate to each other, and how they evolved.
 In the old days, we used anatomical similarities (also known as [homologies](https://en.wikipedia.org/wiki/Homology_(biology))) and dissimilarities to try to reconstruct their evolutionary history.
 ![Example of Homologies](https://upload.wikimedia.org/wikipedia/commons/thumb/5/5e/Homology_vertebrates-en.svg/1280px-Homology_vertebrates-en.svg.png)

 With the dawn of genetic sequencing and the genomic era, we can now establish those relationships with quite more certainty and in a less biased way.
-Using genetic data for inferring thees relationships is known as Phylogenetics, and it is the "gold-standard" to stablish the relationship between modern species.
+The practice of using genetic data to infer these relationships is known as Phylogenetics, and it is the "gold-standard" for establishing the relationship between modern species.

 ### The Base of Phylogenetic Analysis
 The basic idea behind it all is quite simple: as species diverge over time, they accumulate mutations that the other groups don't share.
 So, when comparing several sequences, the bigger the number of differences between them, the larger the time since their common ancestor.
 However, this simple idea gets complicated quite soon, as we are working with really long sequences and, in some cases, long periods of time.
-This means that we will need to use robust statistical modeling in order to infer these relationships, that we will represent as a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree).
+This means that we will need to use robust statistical modeling in order to infer these relationships, which we will represent as a [phylogenetic tree](https://en.wikipedia.org/wiki/Phylogenetic_tree).

 ![Phylogenetic tree from Ersmark et al. 2016](https://upload.wikimedia.org/wikipedia/commons/thumb/2/2f/Phylogenetic_tree_for_wolves.jpg/468px-Phylogenetic_tree_for_wolves.jpg)

 *Phylogenetic tree from Ersmark et al. 2016: https://doi.org/10.3389/fevo.2016.00134*

-Each tree is a hypothesis of the relationship between our sequences, and our goal is to identify, from all the possible trees, the one that is most likely to be true according to our data.
-This may vary depending on the region you are looking at, the models that you use or how you preprocess and align your sequences.
+Each tree is a hypothesis of the relationship between our sequences, and our goal is to identify (from all the possible trees), the one that is most likely to be true tree, according to our data.
+This may vary depending on the region you are looking at, the models you are using or how you preprocess and align your sequences.

-So, with this in our minds, let's get going.
+So, with this in our minds, let's get going...

 ## Goals
-+ Align our sequences from Session 6
++ Align our sequences from Session 6;
-+ Test which substitution model works better with our data
++ Test which substitution model works better with our data;
-+ Work with IQTree and learn how to extract information from its output
++ Work with IQTree and learn how to extract information from its output;
-+ Create a phylogenetic tree meaningful for our project's question
++ Create a phylogenetic tree that is meaningful for our project's question;

 ## Input
-+ Fasta sequences of the complete mitochondrial DNA and CytB that we curated on Lab 6
++ Fasta sequences of the complete **mitochondrial DNA** and **CytB** that we curated in Lab 6

 ## Output(s)
 + Multiple Alignment of the complete mitochondria